Walking a Conscious Spiritual Path

 with the unknown

-Plant medicine and ceremonial work can deepen this relationship, but they are not a replacement for it.
+Plant medicine and ceremonial work can deepen these relationships, but they are not a replacement for living them.

 The path continues in how we live, day to day.
-And all of it is always rooted in our ability to choose.
+And all of it is always rooted in our ability to choose with greater consciousness as we continue.

 Patience and Simplicity